ZiadNashaat17/Vehicle-Tracker/README.md

    - MongoDB with health checks
    - Redis with health checks
-   - RabbitMQ with management UI and health checks
+   - RabbitMQ with health checks
+   - User Service (waits for Redis and MongoDB to be healthy)
    - Publisher Service (waits for RabbitMQ to be healthy)
-   - Consumer Service (waits for RabbitMQ, Redis, and MongoDB)
+   - Consumer Service (waits for RabbitMQ, Redis, and MongoDB to be healthy)
-   - User Service (waits for Redis and MongoDB)
+   - API Gateway (waits for all backend services to be ready)

 4. **View logs**